ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 Institution of the person or group that collected the data.
 This value should be identical to the "Operator" specified on the [https://gliders.ioos.us/providers](https://gliders.ioos.us/providers/) data providers page.

 To maximize the findability of glider data submitted by a single institution, data providers should ensure that they consistently use the same spelling of an institution's name in each data submission.
-Before submitting data to NGDAC, data providers can verify that the institution value matches that already associated with NCEI-archived datasets by referring to the NODC COLLECTING INSTITUTION NAMES THESAURUS value list provided on the Keywords tab of the [NCEI’s landing page for the NGDAC archive collection](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:IOOS-NGDAC).
+Before submitting data to NGDAC, data providers can verify that the institution value matches that already associated with NCEI-archived datasets by referring to the NODC COLLECTING INSTITUTION NAMES THESAURUS value list provided on the *Keywords* tab of [NCEI’s landing page for the NGDAC archive collection](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:IOOS-NGDAC).

-If the institution is present in that list, use NCEI’s spelling of the institution name to populate the global attribute “institution” in the NetCDF files to be submitted for archival.
+- If the institution is present in that list, use NCEI’s spelling of the institution name to populate the global attribute *institution* in the NetCDF files to be submitted for archival.
-If the institution is *not* present, check if the institution has a ROR ID (at [https://ror.org](https://ror.org)).
+- If the institution is *not* present, check if the institution has a ROR ID (at [https://ror.org](https://ror.org)).
-If it does, use the name associated with that ROR ID.
+  - If it does, use the name associated with that ROR ID.
 If the institution does not have its own ROR ID, but is nested within a parent institution that *does* have its own ROR ID, consider using the parent institution name.
-Otherwise, use the name that the organization itself recommends for use (by checking the organization website, for example).
+  - Otherwise, use the name that the organization itself recommends for use (by checking the organization website, for example).

 Example: